jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 Assuming you haven't moved anything in the tester circuit, when you generate your output, only the columns for output pins should have any differences.
 You can use the output ``diff`` generates to determine where your circuit is going wrong.

+If ``diff`` reports no changes, then congratulations!
+Your implementation is correct and you should get full credit when you submit to Gradescope.
+Make sure to submit the circuit files you've been working on and not the tester circuits; the autograder will ignore those.

+Line Endings
+""""""""""""

 Note that the TSV files have Unix (LF) line endings.
 If you are running Windows, you'll need to be careful about this, as evidenced by one post on Campuswire already.
 Windows (CRLF) line endings will cause ``diff`` to fail as the output does not match exactly.